-- 4.3 CPD courses can be conducted in-person or online through virtual classrooms, such as webinars and video conferencing using Zoom.
-Course Providers are to ensure that the following system and support requirements are in place: - 4.3.1 Proper attendance recording system must be in place, with records displaying the participants' NRIC names, join time, leave time, and total duration of participation. - 4.3.2 Appropriate delivery and instructional methods are adopted to facilitate engagement and interactions with participants. - 4.3.3 System requirements to support the online learning must be made known to participants before course registration. - 4.3.4 Basic technical helpdesk support and/or a self-help guide must be made available to participants for their preparation prior to the course. - 4.3.5 Separate support must also be made available to participants who encounter difficulties in participating the class online during the course.
-Examples of support can include email, phone calls, live chat tools, etc. - 4.3.6 Trainer's support must be available for participants who need further clarification on course content. - 4.4 The use of video camera is compulsory for online courses.
-CPD course providers are to ensure that participants turn on their video cameras at all times throughout the online course, showing the entire face of each participant in real-time.
+- (iii) Basic technical helpdesk support and/or a self-help guide must be made available to participants for their preparation prior to the course. - (iv) Separate support must also be made available to participants who encounter difficulties in participating in the synchronous online class during the course.
+Examples of support can include email, helpline number, live chat tools, etc. - (v) Trainer's support must be available for participants who need further clarification on course content. - 5.5 The use of video camera is compulsory for synchronous online courses.
+CPD course providers are to inform participants and take reasonable steps to ensure that participants turn on their video cameras for the whole duration of the synchronous online course, showing the entire face of each participant in real-time.
 Participants' full names as per NRIC are to be displayed at all times.
-For record purposes, CPD course providers must keep time-stamped photographs or snapshots of the online course sessions, with the faces and NRIC names of all participants clearly displayed, at the start and at the end of each session. - 4.5 CPD credits will not be accorded to course participants who do not turn on their video cameras and whose faces cannot be clearly seen by the trainer throughout the course session. - 4.6 Course providers are to ensure that course requirements are communicated clearly to course participants before the start of the course session.
+For record purposes, CPD course providers must keep time-stamped photographs or screenshots of the synchronous online course sessions, with the faces and NRIC names of all participants displayed clearly, at the start and at the end of each session. - 5.6 Course Providers shall not accord CPD credits to course participants who do not turn on their video cameras and whose faces cannot be clearly seen by the trainer throughout the course session. - 5.7 Course providers are to ensure that course requirements are communicated clearly to course participants before the start of the course session.